 In an effort to create a more integrated and efficient European payments ecosystem and make payments safer and more secure, the European Commission issued new security directives for electronic payments.
-The European Union’s revised Payment Services Directive (PSD), also known as PSD2, contained Regulatory Technical Standards that went into effect September 14, 2019.
+The European Union’s revised Payment Services Directive (PSD) or PSD2 – not to be confused with PCI DSS compliance – contained Regulatory Technical Standards that went into effect September 14, 2019.
 Companies doing business in the European Union must ensure their PSD2 compliance.
 The companies most impacted by PSD2 are those that offer payment processing services involving credit cards or bank transfers for payment of goods and services sold to customers in the EU.
 If your OroCommerce webstore processes payments online, here’s what you need to know about PSD and what you must do to make your PSD compliance easier.

 The original Payments Services Directive started out as a way to harmonize payment products, infrastructures, and technical standards for electronic payments all through the EU.
 PSD in a nutshell provided a legal framework within which payment processors operated.
 With PSD1, the focus was on the payment processors.

 PSD2 came about as an effort to create a more consumer-friendly environment.
 One section of the rules deals with who can provide payment processing services.
 The other section protects consumers by making charges, exchange rates, and maximum execution times more transparent.

 Most importantly, it allows merchant businesses to retrieve customer information (with authorization) directly from banks.
 For example, with your permission, Amazon can access your account directly to withdraw funds for payment of an order.
 They do not need to use the services of a Visa payment processor.
 Here’s what a new transaction look like under PSD2.

 Amazon can act as a Payment Initiation Service Provider (PISP) and initiate the transfer without the need for a third party.